-Facebook Ads not working?
+Facebook ads not working?
 A must know rule!

 Facebook Ads not working?
 Some Facebook ads don’t serve, and it gets frustrating!
 So, what went wrong?
 We tried increasing budgets, making new campaigns, increasing audience size, testing new ad copies!
 So much effort!
 For Facebook lead ads, no impressions since last 7 days.
 Before they were running, then suddenly stopped, all we did was pause and resume again 10 days ago.
 Still no impressions!